 As a result of the Coinage Act of 1792, many gold coins were introduced in the years that followed by the US Mint.
-The $2.5 Liberty Gold Quarter Eagles were minted continuously from 1840 to 1907.
+The $2.50 Liberty Gold Quarter Eagles were minted continuously from 1840 to 1907.
 The Liberty Head design that was created by the US Mint's engraver Christian Gobrecht appears on many other gold coins that were minted during this period.

-Besides the 1848 CAL issue (1.389 coins), coins from several years and/or mint facilities are very rare these days for example the coins minted in Dahlonega in 1840 (3.532 coins), 1854 (1.760 coins), 1855 (1.123 coins) and 1856 (874 coins).
+Besides the 1848 CAL issue (1,389 coins), coins from several years and/or mint facilities are very rare these days for example the coins minted in Dahlonega in 1840 (3,532 coins), 1854 (1,760 coins), 1855 (1,123 coins) and 1856 (874 coins).

-The coins minted in Philadelphia are hard to find for the year 1841 (unknown mintage), 1864 (2.824 coins), 1865 (1.520 coins) and 1875 (400 coins).
+The coins minted in Philadelphia are hard to find for the year 1841 (unknown mintage), 1864 (2,824 coins), 1865 (1,520 coins) and 1875 (400 coins).
 Proof coins are even rarer to find if at all possible.
-Proof mintages never exceeded a maximum of 223 pieces per year.
+Proof mintage of the Liberty Head version of the $2.50 Quarter Eagle never exceeded a maximum of 223 pieces per year.
 In 1863, the mint in Philadelphia only produced 30 proof coins and no 'regular' coins.